-Anabel is marketing the PS100 as a “media and entertainment device”, and the PS185Y is touted as a “mobile internet device”.
+Anabel is marketing the PS100 as a “media and entertainment device”, and the PS185Y is being marketed as a “mobile internet device”.
 But there is very little to differentiate the two.

 Both devices bear similar specs – actually there is no difference between the two devices except for their processors and displays.
 The PS100 is powered by Samsung ARM9 300MHz Skyworks Pegasus Q, while the PS185Y is powered by Samsung 2442 300MHz Infineon ULC2 processor.